apple1417/Autosplitters/README.md

 ##### talos_speed.asl
 - Overwrites your first 5 text components with your player speed
+- Made for version 326589, 32-bit unmodded, probably breaks everywhere else

+##### talos_csv.asl
+- Saves your position and speed to a csv file while the timer is running
-- Made for version 326589, 32-bit unmodded, probaby breaks everywhere else
+- Made for version 326589, 32-bit unmodded, probably breaks everywhere else